-MUO 1171, 1181, 2171, 2181 Stage Band I, II, III, & IV
+MUO 1171, 1181, 2171, 2181 Large Jazz Ensemble I, II, III, & IV

-A course designed for members selected from marching band members by audition to perform instrumental music from a variety of style periods.
-Emphasis on jazz.
+A course designed to give students the opportunity to perform jazz and a variety of music styles in a "big band" setting or similar instrumentation.
+Instructor permission required.
 Credit, one semester hour each.
 (Wesson Campus) (Prerequisite: consent of instructor)